 - 1 Orange for zest

-In large bowl, beat together sugar, brown sugar, eggs, oil and vanilla until smooth.
-In separate bowl, whisk together flour, baking powder, cinnamon, baking soda, salt and nutmeg; pour over egg mixture and stir just until moistened.
+In a large bowl, beat together sugar, brown sugar, eggs, oil, and vanilla until smooth.
+In a separate bowl, whisk together flour, baking powder, cinnamon, baking soda, salt, and nutmeg; pour over the egg mixture and stir just until moistened.
 Stir in carrots, zest, pumpkin & carrot mixture, and nuts.
 Spread in greased 13- x 9-inch (3.5 L) metal cake pan.

 My best effort looked like this :

 They were awesome though… and I loved the icing.
 It was a little runny but hey I did make it myself..
 We “attempted” to decorate the muffins by cutting thin strips of carrot to make wheels and put some sliced pineapple on top..
 ENJOY!